ucsd-cse8a-ss22024/ucsd-cse8a-ss22024.github.io/src/index.md

 - **Skill Demonstrations**
 - **Project**

+### Homework

+Homework is released on a platform called PrairieLearn, and will generally consist of programming exercises and multiple choice questions.
+They are due the Sunday after they are released.

 ### Labs

 The course's lab component meets for 2 hours.
 In each lab you'll switch between